MichelMoriniaux/cv/README.md

 ## Technology
 I am an avid technologist curious of everything
-#### Large breath of knowledge in systems and networks
-- Linux administration
-- Webscale Systems design
-- Operating system internals
-- Automation frameworks ( homegrown, Ansible, Chef )
-- Container tech
+#### I have a focus on networks
-- Datacenter IP network fabric underlays
+- DC network fabrics
 - Network protocols
 - WAN design
 - ISP operations
 - BGP
-- Networking and compute hardware
+- Network hardware
 - SONiC
+- Automation ( Ansible, Chef, SaltStack)
 - Optical Line Systems ( basic )
 - P4 ( introductory )

 #### Datacenter:
 - Cooling systems
 - Electrical onelines
-- DataCenter management
+- DC management
-- DataCenter selection and due process
+- DC selection and due process
 - Supply chain management
-- RFP RFQ RFO processes
-- Open Compute Project
+- OCP

+#### Systems:
+- Linux admin

 #### Software:
-- I can code to save my life
+- I am not a developer but I can code to save my life
-- Preferred languages are Python and C
+- Preferred languages are C and Python
-- I am highly adaptable and can learn the language of the day ( not a fan of ruby, lisp or other exercise in style )
+- I am highly adaptable and can learn the language of the day ( as long as it's not Ruby, lisp or other exercise in style )
 - CI/CD git gerrit jenkins

 and a bunch of other stuff